NVComputing/nvcomputingsite/markdown/acsl.md

 ## Basics

 ACSL is a contest that focuses on around a dozen different concepts of computer science.
+While many of these concepts are more abstract in nature, ACSL also provides concrete programming problems.

 ## Contest Format